sumwale/keepassxc-unlock/README.md

 **Doesn't this mean that administrator has full access to all my passwords?**

 If the root user or root owned processes are not trusted, then all KeePassXC passwords are just a gcore+strings command away in any case.
-That is the root user can dump the heap of the keepassxc process and obtain all the passwords in clear text in a matter of a few minutes.
-So the scheme does not require any new assumptions beyond the existing trust model of keepassxc.
+That is, the root user can dump the heap of the keepassxc process and obtain all the passwords in clear text in a matter of a few minutes.
+Or the root user can override with a patched version of KeePassXC that reads and saves the plaintext passwords elsewhere.
+There are umpteen number of ways in which the root user or root owned processes can obtain all the passwords even otherwise, so the scheme does not require any new assumptions beyond the existing trust model of KeePassXC.

 **How good is the encryption of the passwords?**